 I left that job only 10 months after I joined.
 It’s still my shortest tenure with a company in my career.
 It turned out that designers had to do all sorts of things there.
 Preparing slide decks for executives, and printing and cutting out cards with names for the VIPs for events were among them.
 But that was only one side of the problem.
 The other one was that designers were completely outnumbered, and the product managers were the only ones deciding what gets done and how.
 There was little freedom for designers to have an impact on what they worked on and there was little research conducted.
 There was only one UX researcher at the company and all he had time to do was conducting user testing sessions.

-In order for designers to do high-quality design work, they need to work at companies that truly understand design.— A vital lesson I learned
+For designers to do high-quality design work, they need to work at companies that truly understand design.— A vital lesson I learned

 But I’m glad I went through this experience because I learned a vital lesson.
 In order for designers to do high-quality design work, they need to work at companies that truly understand design.
 Here’s the catch though, there’s a tiny amount of such companies out there.
 This was eight years ago and the situation has improved, but I’m convinced that a lot of companies still don’t understand design.
 They treat it as something that makes things look pretty, so they hire UI designers to do UX design for them.
 In the end, it’s often the product managers who end up doing the UX design (they decide what gets worked on and how it’s done) and the UI designers then wrap it up in a visually appealing UI.
 But beautifying a solution that doesn’t solve a problem won’t magically make it work.